 In this section, we are asking about money donations to charitable organizations and time spent volunteering for them.
-The general flow of the section is to as the Respondent about his/her donations and volunteering, then to ask about the R's spouse's time and money donations.
+This section is asked only if R is Head or Wife/"Wife".
+The general flow of the section is to as the R about his/her donations and volunteering, then to ask about the R's spouse's time and money donations.